The Missing Peace (album)

 The Missing Peace is the eleventh studio album by American hard rock band L.A.
 Guns.
-Released on October 13, 2017, through Frontiers Records, it can be considered a reunion recording, as it is the first album of new material featuring both lead guitarist Tracii Guns and lead singer Phil Lewis in 15 years.
+Released on October 13, 2017, through Frontiers Music Srl, it can be considered a reunion recording, as it is the first album of new material featuring both lead guitarist Tracii Guns and lead singer Phil Lewis in 15 years.
 It is the only studio album with the rhythm guitarist Michael Grant.

 The track listing was revealed on their Facebook page.
 The album debuted on the U.S. Top Hard Rock Albums chart at number 16.

-The first single, "Speed", as well as an accompanying video, was released by Frontiers Records on July 12, 2017.
+The first single, "Speed", as well as an accompanying video, was released by Frontiers Music Srl on July 12, 2017.